Skip to main content

 Growth outside the urban core is being driven by demand for safety, strong schools, and more space.

-• Highly Rated School Districts: Communities in St. Johns County (including Ponte Vedra and St. Augustine) and Clay County (such as Orange Park, Fleming Island, and Green Cove Springs) remain top choices for families.
+• Highly Rated School Districts: Communities in St. Johns County (including Ponte Vedra and St. Augustine) remain top choices for buyers seeking highly rated schools.

 • Value-Focused Areas: While luxury markets like Ponte Vedra Beach approach median prices near $969,000, buyers seeking affordability are turning to East Arlington, North Beach, and the Westside, where prices typically range between $240,000 and $327,000.